 Treatment of Engine Oil Toxicity in Dogs

 The vet may use activated charcoal to neutralize the toxin in your dog’s system.
-They may also do gastric lavage, which is used to wash the toxin out of your dog’s digestive tract.
+They may also do gastric lavage, which is a procedure performed to wash the toxin out of your dog’s digestive tract.

 The good news is that most dogs who receive prompt treatment for engine oil toxicity will make a full recovery!
 But the key is to get treatment as soon as possible for your dog.